How Brand Scholarships Benefit Companies

 A large part of the reason that scholarships are so useful as a marketing tool is the age group that they appeal to.

-Last year, there were 21 million college students and 16.5 million high school students.
+In October 2023, there were 11.9 million college students and 9.5 million high school students, according to the U.S. Bureau of Labor Statistics.
 In any given U.S. state, between 30 and 50 percent of 18-24 year olds are enrolled in college.
 That is a large and desirable market, and yet it is one of the hardest for marketers to reach.

 Young people are inundated with advertisements, have relatively short attention spans and a strong filter for advertisements, and are wary of brands and large corporations.
 A recent survey of millenial and Gen Z consumers from 42 countries around the world found that young people are largely skeptical of businesses.
 The survey, conducted by Deloitte, found that only a slim majority (55 percent) believe that business has a positive impact on wider society, down from 61 percent in 2018 and four straight years of over 70 percent from 2014 to 2017.